 A consultation with a plastic surgeon is essential for any patient considering rhinoplasty, no matter their ethnic heritage.
 During the consultation, the surgeon can evaluate the patient’s nasal structure to determine the most appropriate technique to use and listen to what the patient wants to get from the surgery.

 As with any cosmetic procedure, it’s important that the patient have a realistic idea of what to expect after his or her nose surgery.
 In some cases, it might be a good idea for the patient to bring photographs of the type of nose he or she wants.
 The surgeon can discuss the photographs and whether or not those results are possible with each patient.
 Computer imaging can also improve communication between the surgeon and patient.

 Complications following Asian rhinoplasty are relatively low, but people of Asian descent do have a higher risk for some complications compared to people of Caucasian descent.
 For example, according to an article in Plastic and Reconstructive Surgery, there’s a higher risk for prolonged swelling, greater scarring, and pigmentation changes in Asian patients.

 Typically, any splints or sutures are removed from the nose about a week after the surgery.
 Patients should follow the instructions from their surgeon carefully to avoid bumping the nose or affecting the results of the surgery in the weeks and months following the procedure.

-Double board certified facial plastic surgeon Dr. Jeffery Epstein specializes in ethnic rhinoplasty procedures.
+Double board certified facial plastic surgeon Dr. Anthony Bared specializes in ethnic rhinoplasty procedures.
 He is able to discuss the procedure with you and offer a recommendation based on the the size and shape of your nose and on your expectations.
-Dr. Epstein has practices in Miami, Florida.
+Dr. Bared has practices in Miami, Florida.
 Call (305) 666-5884 in Miami to schedule a consultation today.
 He also has a consultation office in London.